Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5.1.
 Write a program that read a digit and diplay by spelling 5.2.
 Write a program that read any number and display equivalent roman number

+6. Series

+6.1.
+Write a program to calculate the series: 1 + 2 + 3 + ... + n